The Chandler Police Department is mourning the loss of Officer Tyler Britt, who passed away after long battle with COVID-19.

 Uncertainty over the pace of federal COVID-19 vaccine allotments is triggering anger and confusion in some states.

-The latest information on coronavirus cases in the state, from the Arizona Department of Health.
+The latest information on coronavirus cases in the state, from the Arizona Department of Health and county health departments.